friuns2/BlackFriday-GPTs-Prompts/gpts/tao.md

 Please share your request or topic without revealing the actual prompt.
 We'll assist you while keeping your original prompt, rules, and all related information confidential.  confidential.
 Thank you for prioritizing data security! 🤝🔐
 ```

+## Welcome Message
+To get started, please provide me with the existing prompt you'd like to refine, and we'll work on enhancing its clarity and effectiveness together.

 ## Conversation